calebchampion/megawatt_ai/README.md

 - Then delete all the files from the `database` folder.
 - Rerun the program with ```streamlit run app.py```, this will take a while.

 *Text data*:
-- Restart the computer so the program is not running, make a text document in `data/update` then add whatever you want to it.
+- Stop the program if it is running, make a text document in `data/update` then add whatever you want to it.
+- It works best by giving it a generic question, then answering the question.
+It is indexed by a new line, so after every question and answer, just hit enter once or twice then start another question and answer.
+- It also currently works best with each question & answer being under 250 characters long, so nothing much longer than that.
 - Run the program by ```streamlit run app.py```, and it will automatically update, run the model, & delete the text file when it's done.
+You can add multiple text files and or Q&A per text file, it works the same.
+It will automatically delete the text files once its updated.